Laf111/CEMU-Batch-Framework/README.md

 - Extract in your games folder;
 - launch _BatchFW_Install\\setup.bat;
 - move or copy your mlc01 data when asked;
-    - if you use an/some external mlc01 folder(s) per user, import all of them
+    - if you use external mlc01 folders per user, import all of them
-    - a/some CEMU install(s) per user, register all installs with importing mlc01 data
+    - if you use a CEMU installs per user, register all installs with importing mlc01 data
 - launch all your games a first time (boot to the menu is sufficient) using the shortcuts created to let BatchFw collect your transferable cache.

 When done, you can copy the whole directory containing your games and BatchFw install folder on an external drive to make your games library portable.
 To play on a new host, install CEMU on the new host and install BatchFw from the external device to  create shortcuts (users already defined on another host are imported automatically, online files as well).